 Christmas Theatre in London

-Get ready for COVID safe Christmas Theatre performances taking place in London this year.
+Get ready for Christmas Theatre performances taking place in London this year.
 A traditional part of the festive season in the city, get into the Christmas spirit with some magical performances!

 The Nutcracker returns to the London Coliseum in a performance by the English National Ballet.
 A favourite for the Christmas season that is perfect for audiences both young and old.
-This year, see an adapted programme of favourite moments from the beloved ballet in a socially distanced performance.
+This year, see your beloved balletas it returns to the stage in a highly anticipated performance.

 Potted Panto returns to London’s Garrick Theatre for Christmas 2020.
 See 7 classic pantomimes in 70 hilarious minutes!
 Take a ride through the biggest stories and best-loved characters from the wonderful world of pantomime, from rubbing Aladdin’s lamp to roaming the golden streets of Dick Whittington’s London and making sure that Cinderella gets to the Ball.

 Get into the festive spirit with some amazing events taking place in London this Christmas!

 Head to the Warner Bros.
 Studio Tour London this Christmas and discover Hogwarts in the Snow!
 The annual festive display returns this Christmas 2021, bringing much-needed comfort and joy to Harry Potter fans.
 Tickets are included in a regular entrance ticket, and are likely to sell out fast!